 By following the lighting techniques he employed, you can create very bold portrait images.
 It has the possibility of adding that powerfulness your images are calling for.

 Rather than using one light to illuminate the face, you can use two.
-Here, you help to eliminate and minimalize shadows.
+This way you help to eliminate and minimalize shadows.

 This is a lighting technique that can be used by speedlights and/or studio strobes.
 Even reflectors alongside beauty dishes work well.

-For all information surrounding this style of lighting, read our article here.
+For all information surrounding photography lighting style, read our article here.

 This is a very minimal lighting setup where the majority of the image is black.
 This is relatively easy to do if you have a lot of light.